-The subject property comprises a two storey mid terraced villa with single storey rear projection located within a residential area lying to the south of Glasgow city centre where surrounding properties are similar in age and character.
+The subject property comprises a two storey mid terraced villa located within a mainly residential area lying to the south of Glasgow city centre where surrounding properties vary in age and character.

 Adequate local shopping, educational and public transport facilities are available close by.